haolingdong-msft/working-docs/amqp-issues/25709-nullpointor/issue-findings-summary.md

 ServiceBusProcessorClient close() end
 ```

-We found the process can't be terminated because `completionLock.acquire();` stucked.
+You will see in [ctrl-c can't terminate log] log, "try isDisposed.getAndSet(true)" log is not printed.
+This is because `completionLock.acquire();` stucked.
 If `completionLock` Permits = 0, then the process can't be terminated, otherwise process can be terminated.

 ## Conclusion
 In conclusion, the issue is caused by [`completionLock.acquire()`](https://github.com/haolingdong-msft/azure-sdk-for-java/blob/main/sdk/servicebus/azure-messaging-servicebus/src/main/java/com/azure/messaging/servicebus/ServiceBusReceiverAsyncClient.java#L1202-L1202) in `ServiceBusReceiverAsyncClient.close()`.
 Sometimes `completionLock` is not released, so when sending ctrl-c signal to spring Boot applcation, SpringBoot Shutdown hook calls `ServiceBusReceiverAsyncClient.close()` which calls `completionLock.acquire()` and stucked since `completionLock` can not be aquired.